Documentation

 collect2: error: ld returned 1 exit status

-The fix is to either upgrade your linker, or better yet, switch to the gold linker.
+The fix is to either upgrade your linker, or on some systems it might also work to switch to the gold linker.
 On Ubuntu, you can do this with:

 # update-alternatives --install "/usr/bin/ld" "ld" "/usr/bin/ld.gold" 20